dvdheiden/dvdheiden/README.md

 # 👋 dvdheiden

 Hi, I'm @dvdheiden!
-I'm a freelance developer at [@vdhicts](https://github.com/vdhicts) and specialized in working with the Laravel framework.
+I'm a web developer at [@goedemiddag](https://github.com/goedemiddag) and [@vdhicts](https://github.com/vdhicts).
+Most of my time I'm using the Laravel Framework for which I'm a [Certified Developer](https://exam.laravelcert.com/is/dick-van-der-heiden/certified-since/2022-10-03?).

 ## 📦 Packages

-You can find my packages under the GitHub organisation of my company, see the [repositories of @vdhicts](https://github.com/orgs/vdhicts/repositories).
+You can find my personal packages at [@vdhicts](https://github.com/orgs/vdhicts/repositories) or take a look at the repositories of [@goedemiddag](https://github.com/orgs/goedemiddag/repositories).

 I'm also the maintainer of [CyberfusionNL/cyberfusion-cluster-api-client](https://github.com/CyberfusionNL/cyberfusion-cluster-api-client).